F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## No Brightness Control

-OpenCore-Legacy-Patcher supports brightness control on many models.
+OpenCore Legacy Patcher supports brightness control on many models.
 However, some users may have noticed that their brightness keys do not work.

 As a work-around, we recommend users try out the below app: